DANNYDEE93/Deployment4/readme.md

-*After running the first build and installing all the applications on my EC2 instance, it had some connectivity issues.
+*After running my Jenkins build a few times and installing all the applications on my EC2 instance, it had some connectivity issues.
 It was performing at a slower pace but still worked well enough for my deployment.
 Luckily, I used a t2.medium EC2 instance becuase my usual t2.micro instance would not have been able to handle all the installations we did on it.
 For long term, I would need to eventually switch to an instance with a larger capacity just in case I need to install additional applications or perform more complicated processes.
 This issue is important to note especially for understanding business needs and the scalability of their business infrastructure.